Afwanms/DataScientistPorto/CarPricesPrediction/desc.md

 - Created new feature by grouping car brands into categories

 ### 2. Exploratory Data Analysis
-- Visualized categorical distributions
-- Visualized numerical distributions
+- Visualized and analyzed categorical and numerical distributions
 - Identified top car brands by average price
 - Explored price trends based on:
   - Condition